 Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases.
 Learn more.

-In this article, we take a peek at the 7 best TCL Roku Smart TV Universal Remotes.
-We’ll review options for every budget, plus we’ll give you some recommendations at different price points.
+In this article, I take a peek at the 7 best TCL Roku Smart TV Universal Remotes.
+I’ll give you some options for pretty much any budget, plus I’ll give you some recommendations at different price points.
 Whether you just want to grab a quick cheap replacement for your TCL Roku TV or investigate some upgrade options, you’ve come to the right place.

 Honey, Where’s the Remote?